 Affordable veterinary care you deserve.

-All Pet Health Care by Noah's is proud to serve the Indianapolis, Indiana area.
+All Pet Express is proud to serve the Indianapolis, Indiana area.
 We provide exceptional animal health care services and outstanding client support.
 We offer a full range of comprehensive veterinary and pet care services, from routine wellness and preventative medicine to dentistry, surgical care and more.
 Whatever your pet needs, we’ve got the services and treatment options necessary to provide them with a lifetime of quality care.

-All Pet Health Care by Noah's is proud to be an accredited member of the American Animal Hospital Association (AAHA), a designation which demonstrates our unwavering commitment to providing the highest level of care and service with each and every interaction.
+All Pet Express is proud to be an accredited member of the American Animal Hospital Association (AAHA), a designation which demonstrates our unwavering commitment to providing the highest level of care and service with each and every interaction.
 If you’re looking for quality veterinary care in the West Washington Street area of Indianapolis, look no further.
 We look forward to meeting you and your animal friend, and hope to be able to serve you both for many years to come!

 For information on the services we offer and the cost, click here.